Happy Mother’s Day! Feliz Dia de las Madres! Furaha Ya Mama Siku!

-Happy Mother’s Day.
-Feliz Dia de las Madres.
-Furaha Ya Mama Siku.
-It doesn’t matter how you say it, the sentiment is the same: Happy Mother’s Day, Mom.
+It doesn’t matter how you say it, the sentiment is the same: Happy Mother’s Day, Mum.
 We love you.
 Thank you.
-You are the center of our family and for that, we are grateful.
+You are the centre of our family and for that, we are grateful.

 Brazil commemorates this special day on the second Sunday in May with special children’s performances and church gatherings, which often culminate in large, multi-generational barbecues, she adds.

-The American-born Gross-Loh spent five years raising her own children in Japan, where Mother’s Day is celebrated on the second Sunday in May and is symbolized by beautiful carnations — which represent the gentle strength of mothers who are revered in Japanese culture.
+In Japan Mother’s Day is celebrated on the second Sunday in May and is symbolised by beautiful carnations — which represent the gentle strength of mothers who are revered in Japanese culture.

-Peru is no exception to this rule, where Mother’s Day is celebrated the second Sunday of May with gifts, chocolates and joyous family meals.
-In Peru, children often give their moms handmade items, which are reciprocated with gifts from them, in turn.
+Peru is no exception to this rule, where Mother’s Day celebrations are held on the second Sunday of May and are complete with gifts, chocolates and joyous family meals.
+In Peru, children often give their mums handmade items, which are reciprocated (lucky them!).

 Peru’s indigenous Andean population, however, also celebrates the gifts of Mother Earth, or Pachamama, in early August, says Hopgood.
 Pachamama is an ancient mythological goddess beloved by many indigenous Andean populations.
 Mythology cites Pachamama as the cause of earthquakes and bringer of fertility.
 Her special worship day is called Martes de Challa.

-The celebrations may vary, but the emotion and love that ties families together is the same the world over.
-Mother’s Day, no matter how or when it is celebrated, simply serves as a reminder of all moms do for their families every single day and the honor they deserve because of it.
+The mother’s day traditions may vary, but the emotion and love that ties families together is the same the world over.
+No matter how or when it is celebrated, it simply serves as a reminder of all mums do for their families every single day and the honour they deserve because of it.